quintenm/maresthema-2016/includes/kirki/readme.txt

 To get an idea on how to include Kirki in your next project, you can take a look at the [Ornea theme](https://github.com/aristath/ornea) or use our test theme from https://github.com/aristath/kirki-demo.

 == Changelog ==

+= 2.2.0 =
+WIP

+* FIX: Improved & simplified the `number` control.
+* FIX: Improved & simplified the `spacing` control.
+* FIX: Minor bugfix on the `select` control.
+* FIX: Improved & simplified the `typography` control.
+* FIX: WP Coding standards improvements.
+* FIX: Bugfix for radio controls.
+* FIX: Fixed repeater remove image not triggering save button to activate, and added a placeholder when the image is removed. (props @sayedwp)
+* FIX: Fixed bug when using negative numbers as min value in the `number` field
+* FIX: Typo in the textdomain for some strings (some strings were using "Kirki" instead of "kirki").
+* NEW: Deprecated the `Kirki_Field_Sanitize` class in favor of a more simplified & robust implementation.
+* NEW: Deprecated the `Kirki_Field::get_config_id()` method.
+It's no longer needed since fields have a `kirki_config` argument.
+* NEW: Added a new `kirki-generic` control.
+* NEW: Deprecated the custom text control and used the new `kirki-generic` control instead.
+* NEW: Deprecated the custom textarea control and used the new `kirki-generic` control instead.
+* NEW: Renamed the `help` argument to `tooltip`. `help` will continue to work as an alias.
+* NEW: Merged the `color` & color-alpha` controls.
+We now use the `color-alpha` control for all colors, and just modify the `data-alpha` property it has.
+* NEW: Updated `grunt` packages
+* NEW: Started rewriting the PHPUNIT tests & tweaked them so they can now run on localhosts (like VVV) and not just on travis-ci.
+* NEW: Started using the `Jetpack_Color` library in `Kirki_Color` methods.

+= 2.1.0.1 =

+February 17, 2016, dev time: 5 minutes

+* FIX: PHP Notices (undefined index)

+= 2.1.0 =

+February 17, 2016, dev time: 4 hours

+* FIX: Image field issues inside the Repeater field (props @sayedwp)
+* NEW: Allow disabling output per-config
+* NEW: Introduce 'postMessage' => 'auto' option in config (will auto-create `js_vars` using the `output` argument)
+* NEW: New color control using a js-based template
+* TWEAK: Branding script rewrite
+* TWEAK: Color controls styling
+* TWEAK: Coding improvements & cleanups

+= 2.0.9 =

+February 13, 2016, dev time: 1 hour.

+* FIX: Google fonts bug (use double quotes when font name contains a space character)
+* FIX: Checkbox control bug (checkboxes were always displayed as checked, regardless of their actual value)
+* NEW: Intruducing KIRKI_NO_OUTPUT constant that disables CSS output completely when set to true.

 = 2.0.8 =